Skip to content

 Keep the following in mind while setting up rules:

-- Before implementing any block rule to block all payments that meet its criteria, consider whether you’d rather review such payments first.
+• Before implementing any block rule to block all payments or pause payouts for accounts that meet its criteria, consider whether you’d rather review such payments or accounts first.

-- You can create a maximum of 200 rules across all rule types per account.
+• You can create a maximum of 200 transaction rules and 100 account rules.

 You can add and manage rules from the Rules tab of the Radar page in the Dashboard.